learn-co-students/locationTrivia-dataStore-001/README.md

   	- creates a `FISLocation` object with the data in the text fields,
   	- pops the `FISAddLocationViewController` so that `FISLocationsTableViewController` reappears and
   	- reloads to include displaying the new `FISLocation` object.
-  5. Add another `UIButton` titled "Cancel", in case someone gets into your AddLocationVC, but doesn't want to save a new location.
+  5. Add another `UIButton` titled "Cancel", which simply dismisses the addLocationVC in case someone navigates in there, but doesn't want to save a new location.
     - You guessed it, set it's accessibilityLabel to `@"cancelButton"`.
   6. Run your application and make some new locations through the simulator.
 Watch the data get passed between your view controllers. **Run the tests!**